Ghouls Don't Scamper

 “I leave tonight.”

 Damn and damn.
 Mason’s first big diplomatic trip had been booked for the end of the month.
 I was still dithering about going with him.
-A trip to Manhattan Ward would be amazing, but Mason needed some alone time with Kester Owens, our demon friend from Manhattan.
+A trip to Manhattan Ward would be amazing, but Mason could use alone time with Kester Owens, our demon friend from Manhattan.
 He didn’t need me around while Kester mentored him on mastering his new dark magic.
 Still, a trip to Manhattan…But now the choice was taken from me.
 I couldn’t organize my schedule in time to leave tonight.

 I didn’t like being left behind.
 Mason and I were a team.
 But I had to console myself that he’d be fighting with words and diplomacy in Manhattan.
 Swords and bug traps were more my thing.